 Provision of Clinical Instruction Midterm Final The clinical instructor (CI) was familiar with the academic program's objectives and expectations for this experience.
-4 4 The clinical education site had written objectives for this learning experience.
-3 3 The clinical education site's objectives for this learning experience were clearly communicated.
-4 4 There was an opportunity for student input into the objectives for this learning experience.
+5 5 The clinical education site had written objectives for this learning experience.
+5 4 The clinical education site's objectives for this learning experience were clearly communicated.
+5 5 There was an opportunity for student input into the objectives for this learning experience.
 5 4 The CI provided constructive feedback on student performance.
 5 5 The CI provided timely feedback on student performance.
 5 5 The CI demonstrated skill in active listening.
 5 5 The CI provided clear and concise communication.
 5 5 The CI communicated in an open and non-threatening manner.
 5 5 The CI taught in an interactive manner that encouraged problem solving.
 5 5 There was a clear understanding to whom you were directly responsible and accountable.
 5 5 The supervising CI was accessible when needed.
 5 5 The CI clearly explained your student responsibilities.
 5 5 The CI provided responsibilities that were within your scope of knowledge and skills.
-5 5 The CI facilitated patient-therapist and therapist-student relationships.
+4 4 The CI facilitated patient-therapist and therapist-student relationships.
 5 5 Time was available with the CI to discuss patient/client management.
 5 5 The CI served as a positive role model in physical therapy practice.
 5 5 The CI skillfully used the clinical environment for planned and unplanned learning experiences.
 5 5 The CI integrated knowledge of various learning styles into student clinical teaching.
 5 5 The CI made the formal evaluation process constructive.
 5 5 The CI encouraged the student to self-assess.
 5 5

-The Criserved as a po sitive role model in p mysicai therapy prac cuce. כ 5 The CI skillfully used t learning experiences. he clinical environme ent for planned and u unplanned 5 5 The CI integrated know clinical teaching. wledge of various lea arning styles into stu dent 5 5 The CI made the form al evaluation process s constructive.
+The CI served as a positive role model in physical therapy practice.
+5 5 The CI skillfully used the clinical environment for planned and unplanned learning experiences.
+5 5 The CI integrated knowledge of various learning styles into student clinical teaching.
+5 5 The CI made the formal evaluation process constructive.
 5 5 The CI encouraged the student to self-assess.
-5 5 Was your Cl'(s) evaluation of your level of performance in agreement with your Midterm Evaluation Yes □ No Final Evaluation Yes □ essment?
+5 5 Was your Cl'(s) evaluation of your level of performance in agreement with your Midterm Evaluation ⊠ Yes ☐ No Final Evaluation ⊠ Yes ☐ ssment?